WHITING, Ind. (WLS) -- Indiana is reporting 452 new COVID-19 cases and 2 additional deaths Monday.

-Hospitals around the state had 767 coronavirus patients as of Tuesday, which is the most since June 19.
+Hospitals around the state had 764 coronavirus patients as of Sunday.
+That is the most since June 19.

 Holcomb said the state could expect a temporary pause in increasing capacity at restaurants, bars and entertainment venues because the number of COVID-19 patients hospitalized and admitted daily has increased during the past week.
 The daily positivity rate has also ticked up slightly, he said.